cmake-basis/BASIS/doc/quickstart.rst

     hellobasis
     How is it going?

-.. note:: The executable named hellobasis is in ``~/local/bin/`` which should be already in your PATH.
+Note that the ``hellobasis`` executable was installed into the ``~/local/bin/`` directory as we set the installation root directory to ``~/local`` using the ``CMAKE_INSTALL_PREFIX`` CMake variable.
+This directory should be listed in your *PATH* environment variable when you followed the :ref:`environment set up <GettingStartedEnvironment>` steps at the begin of this tutorial.

 Add Libraries
 -------------

-Next, you will add a three kinds of libraries, i.e., collections of binary or script code, to your example project.
+Next, you will add three kinds of libraries, i.e., collections of binary or script code, to your example project.
 We distinguish here between private, public, and script libraries.
 A private library is a library without public interface which is only used by other libraries and in particular executables of the project itself.
 A public library provides a public interface for users of your software.
 Therefore, the declarations of